 Indus Valley Civilization Also Adapted To Climate Change

-Paleoclimatologists have often attributed the downfall of civilizations in Greece, Mesopotamia and Egypt to a drought which started in 2000 BC and they are of the belief that the Indus Valley Civilization may have suffered the same fate.
+Paleoclimatologists have often attributed the downfall of civilizations in Greece, Mesopotamia, and Egypt to a drought that started in 2000 BC, and they are of the belief that the Indus Valley Civilization may have suffered the same fate.

-A new study on the Indus Valley Civilization sheds light on climate change, which occurred almost thousands of years back and the manner in which humans during that period were affected by the alterations in the environment.
+A new study on the Indus Valley Civilization sheds light on climate change, which is assumed to have also occurred almost thousands of years back, and the manner in which humans during that period were affected by the alterations in the environment.

-Climate change and its effects are concerning in the current era, which makes one marvel how our ancestors grappled with such shifts.
-Thanks to new research methodologies, scientists are able to demystify the climatic patterns that occurred several thousand years ago, which gives humans an inkling into how our ancestors coped with the oscillating conditions.
+Climate change and its effects are concerning in the current era and make one marvel how our ancestors grappled with such shifts.
+Thanks to new research methodologies, scientists are able to demystify the climatic patterns that have reportedly occurred several thousand years ago, which gives humans an inkling into how our ancestors coped with the oscillating conditions.

-In an article in the journal Current Anthropology, researchers discuss the various nuances of how the human civilization adapted itself to the changing environment.
-The study was based on the Indus Valley Civilization of South Asia during the period between c.3000 - 1300 BC.
+In the journal Current Anthropology, researchers discuss the various nuances of how the human civilization adapted to the changing environment.
+The study was based on the Indus Valley Civilization of South Asia during the period between c.3000 and 1300 BC.

-On the basis of information gleaned from isotope data of the sediments of an ancient lake, the scientists suggest that the monsoon cycle - which is pivotal to the South Asian countries' livelihood - suddenly halted for nearly two centuries.
+Based on isotope data from the sediments of an ancient lake, the scientists suggest that the monsoon cycle, which is pivotal to the South Asian countries' livelihood, suddenly halted for nearly two centuries.

 "For most ancient complex societies, water was a critical factor, and the availability of water and the way that it was managed and used provide critical insight into human adaptation and the resilience of subsistence practices," shared Dr. Cameron Petrie of the Division of Archaeology, University of Cambridge, the lead author of the study.

-The research delved into the land, water and settlement dynamics of the ancient civilization.
-It also studied how the population present in North-West India, adapted itself to the climate change.
-The study also delved into how the environment altered during times of climate change.
+The research delved into the land, water, and settlement dynamics of the ancient civilization.
+It also studied how the population present in North-West India adapted itself to the climate change.

 Remnants Of The Past